zalando/riptide/riptide-spring-boot-autoconfigure/README.md

 }
 ```

-Mind that all components of a client below and including `AsyncClientHttpRequestFactory` are replaced by mocks.
+**Beware** that all components of a client below and including `AsyncClientHttpRequestFactory` are replaced by mocks.

 ## Getting Help